MPAS-Dev/compass/test/_sources/developers_guide/quick_start.rst.txt

 If you are working with the released ``compass`` package, you can interact with it directly with the ``compass`` command-line tool as described in :ref:`setup_overview` and :ref:`suite_overview`.
-If you are developing the code out of a repository, though, you need to call to access the local code
+If you are developing the code out of a repository, though, you need to call the local code with:
-with:

 .. code-block:: bash